ArviPlay/ShittyInpainter/README.md

 ## how it works
 - load an image
-- select a rect area on the image
+- select rect or lasso area on the image
 - adjust the randomness strength using the slider
 - click Inpaint to fill the selected area with a randomized pattern based on the image edges
 - save the result as .png or .jpeg